duncanmcclean/simple-commerce/docs/extending/content-repositories.md

 ---
-title: Content Drivers
+title: Content Repositories
 ---

-Simple Commerce has a concept of 'content drivers'.
-They let you switch out how & where 'things' in Simple Commerce are stored.
+Content Repositories let you switch out how & where 'thing' in Simple Commerce are stored - they're pretty similar to Statamic's [Repositories](https://statamic.dev/extending/repositories) concept.

-A content driver consists of a 'repository' which implements a couple of methods to handle creating/finding/saving bits of content.
-They work in a very similar way to [Repositories](https://statamic.dev/extending/repositories) in Statamic itself.

-The Database Orders feature is essentially two content drivers which deal with getting content from the database.
+The [Database Orders](/database-orders) functionality is essentially two repositories which deal with getting/saving content from the database.

-You can configure content drivers for the following 'things':
+You can configure content repositories for the following 'things':

 - Products
 - Orders